Your Questions, Answered.

 • Contractors operating in high-risk regions

-• Organisations requiring specialist EMS or EOD capability
+• Organisations requiring specialist EMS with EOD Awareness training

 Each course clearly defines entry requirements and intended learner profiles.